 GRAINS-U.S. wheat falls on hopes of grain exports from Ukraine

-BEIJING, May 31 (Reuters) - Chicago wheat futures on Tuesday fell, after Russian President Vladimir Putin expressed readiness to unlock grain cargoes blocked in Ukrainian ports.
+BEIJING, May 31 (Reuters) - Chicago wheat futures fell on Tuesday, after Russian President Vladimir Putin expressed readiness to unlock grain cargoes blocked in Ukrainian ports.

 Corn also ticked lower, while soybeans edged up.